vipulnaik/diet-exercise-health/events/2024/2024-09-20-anal-swelling.md

 ### It's not clear if thinking about the pain increases the chances of spasms

-Previously, I had been of the view that thinking about the pain increases the cahnces of spasms.
+Previously, I had been of the view that thinking about the pain increases the chances of spasms.
 I think there's some truth to this, but less than it originally appeared to have.
 The problem is that the causal arrow can go in either direction -- when my urge to have the spasm is high, my conscious thoughts may be directed toward it.